-CD Projekt Red releases Cypberpunk 2077 apology and roadmap
+CD Projekt Red releases Cyberpunk 2077 apology and roadmap

-In a new video posted to Twitter, CD Projekt Red co-founder Marcin Iwiński apologizes for Cyberpunk 2077‘s rough launch and lays out a roadmap for the game’s future.
+In a new video posted to Twitter today, CD Projekt Red co-founder Marcin Iwiński apologized for Cyberpunk 2077‘s rough launch and lays out a roadmap for the game’s future.

 Cyberpunk 2077 came out on December 10 for PlayStation 4, Xbox One, Stadia and PC.
 While the PC version runs well, aside from bugs, the last-gen console versions suffer from poor performance.
 The situation was so bad that Sony removed the game from its digital store.